TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/TheInstallTool/Index.rst

    .. include:: /Images/ManualScreenshots/QuickInstall/QuickInstall4AdminUserSitename.rst.txt

 #.
-In the last step you can choose whether you want to start with an empty
+In the second last step you can choose whether you want to start with an empty
    TYPO3 or if you want to have a basis to start from.